RiseVision/risevision.github.io/src/pages/quick-start/CreateATransaction.md

 Notice that we are using the public key of the `wallet` that we created in [link href="pages/quick-start/CreateAnAccount"]Create an Account[/link].
-This is important as we are going to need to later use the private key of the wallet to sign the transaction.
+This is important as we are going to need the private key of the wallet to sign the transaction later.

 We also have to add a timestamp.
 A timestamp is the number of seconds since Epoch Time.
 Epoch time is a constant set at May 24, 2016 UTC Time or